-Scott Googins begins his seventh season as the head coach for the Xavier baseball team in 2012.
-Googins, the 2009 ABCA Mideast Region Coach of the Year and 2008 Atlantic 10 Coach of the Year, continues to produce record-breaking Musketeer squads and the team is coming off a successful 2014 campaign with an overall record of 30-29, a BIG EAST Tournament championship, and an appearance in the NCAA tournament.
+Scott Googins begins his tenth season as the head coach for the Xavier baseball team in 2015.
+Googins, the 2009 ABCA Mideast Region Coach of the Year and 2008 Atlantic 10 Coach of the Year, continues to produce winning Musketeer squads and is coming off a successful 2014 campaign with an overall record of 30-29, a BIG EAST Tournament championship, and an appearance in the NCAA tournament.

 Googins led the 2011 Musketeers to their fifth straight Atlantic 10 Tournament, fifth-straight 20-win season and second 30-win season in three years.
 The 2011 edition of the Musketeers boasted five players earning Atlantic 10 honors including conference Player of the Year, Ben Thomas.
 Thomas became Xavier's all-time leader in homeruns and was drafted by the San Francisco Giants.

 In 2010, XU saw six players honored by the Atlantic 10 and junior pitcher Tommy Shirley was drafted in the ninth round of the Major League Baseball draft by the Houston Astros.

 In 2009, the Musketeers tallied a program-best 39 wins and posted an overall winning percentage of .650 (39-21), third-best in the record books.
 In conference play, Xavier went 18-9, one win shy of tying the record for A-10 wins set in 2008.
 XU went 5-1 in the Atlantic 10 Championship to capture its first-ever tournament crown and earned the program's first appearance in the NCAA Tournament.